DIEP flap: Timing of the reconstruction

 The operation can be performed at the time of the mastectomy (immediate breast reconstruction) or at a later time point (delayed breast reconstruction).
 Reasons to delay the operation include: surgeon preference, patient preference, advanced tumor requiring radiation therapy and/or chemotherapy, or because of a complication with an immediate breast reconstruction.
 The DIEP flap, because it can restore both the surface area and volume of a breast, is ideal for both immediate and delayed breast reconstruction.

 Recovery

 Recovery from a DIEP flap happens in stages.
-Most patients leave the hospital in approximately 4 days, feel well after 2-3 weeks, and are able to return to normal activities in 3 - 4 months.
+Most patients leave the hospital in approximately 4 days, feel capable of doing most activities on their own after 3–4 weeks, and have no surgical restrictions by 6–8 weeks.
+Most patients are able to return to normal activities in 3–4 months.

 Abdominoplasty

-During the harvesting of belly tissue fat and belly skin provides an aesthetic benefit to the abdomen.
+The harvesting of abdominal fat and belly skin generally provides an aesthetic benefit to the abdomen.
 It is often likened to an abdominoplasty or "tummy tuck", however the two procedures have notable differences.